 The audit team were accompanied during the on-site verification visits.
-Although the focus was on the closure of non compliances raised during previous official control inspections, the audit was not restricted to these findings alone and recorded any non compliance(s) with food law identified on the day of the visits.
-The audit team provided a report of any findings where an FBO was not in compliance with food law to Waterford County Council within five working days to facilitate follow up by the local authority.
+Although the focus was on the closure of non compliances raised during previous official control inspection, the audit was not restricted to these findings alone and recorded any non-compliances with food law identified on the day of the visits.
+The audit team provided a report of any findings where an FBO was not in compliance with food law to Laois County Council the next working day to facilitate follow up by the local authority.

-The numbers of non-compliances, which had been previously identified during official control inspections by the local authority, assessed in the two food businesses were ten and eighteen, respectively.
+The numbers of non-compliances, which had been previously identified during official control inspections by the local authority, assessed in the two food businesses were ten and three, respectively.